ammyat-Cedric/ammyat-blog/pages/gallery.md

 permalink: /gallery/
 gallery_path: "assets/img/pexels"
 tags: [Page]

+# Change the visibility of the page
+hide: true
 ---

 This is a photo gallery made from the static files in the `assets/img/pexels` folder.